-It costs £7.50 to offset 1 tonne of CO₂ which includes the planning, tree planting and long-term maintenance.
-A typical sports hall installation would cost only £22.50 per year to offset (price correct February 2014).
+It costs £7.50 to offset 1 tonne of CO₂e, which includes the planning, tree planting and long-term maintenance.
+The typical installation above would cost only £22.50 per year to offset at current emission levels (April 2020).

 In the greenhouse effect, the surface of the earth absorbs heat from the sun, re-emitting it as infrared radiation.
 This infrared radiation is absorbed by CO₂ water, ozone, methane and chloro-fluorocarbons (CFCs) and radiated back to earth.

 An unnatural increase in greenhouse gases may therefore raise global temperatures and could cause climate change with such resulting phenomena as adverse weather patterns, the melting of polar ice caps and rising sea levels.